-For the plotter specifier "INTERNAL" (the CRT), the shorter axis is Y. The longer axis is X, which is $100 \times \text{RATIO}$ GDUs long.
+For the plotter specifier "INTERNAL" (the CRT), the shorter axis is Y. The longer axis is X, which is $100\times RATIO$ GDUs long.
 For the plotter specifier "HPGL" (which deals with devices other than the CRT), the RATIO function may be used to determine the ratio of the length of the X axis to the length of the Y axis.
-If the ratio is greater than one, the Y axis is 100 GDUs long, and the length of the X axis is $100 \times \text{RATIO}$ .
-If the ratio is less than one, then the length of the X axis is $100 \times \text{RATIO}$ .
+If the ratio is greater than one, the Y axis is 100 GDUs long, and the length of the X axis is $100\times RATIO$ .
+If the ratio is less than one, then the length of the X axis is 100 GDUs and the length of the Y axis is $100\times RATIO$ .